First graduating class, Masters of Business Administration, 1983.

 Established in 1789, Georgetown is the nation's oldest Catholic and Jesuit university.
 Georgetown was founded on the Jesuit principles of equality, respect, and cura personalis, or education of the whole person, and those same values define the school today.
 Through numerous centers, initiatives, and partnerships, Georgetown McDonough seeks to create a meaningful impact on business practice through both research and teaching.
 All academic programs prepare students to be “global ready” by providing a global perspective, woven through the undergraduate and graduate curriculum in a way that is unique to Washington, D.C. – the nexus of world business and policy – and to Georgetown University’s connections to global partner organizations and a world-wide alumni network.
 Founded in 1957, Georgetown McDonough is home to some 1,400 undergraduates, 1,000 MBA students, and 1,200 participants in executive degree or custom programs.

-All images provide by Georgetown University Archives and all items on loan from the McDonough School of Business Communication Office and signs by Georgetown Maker Hub
+Images provided by Georgetown University Archives; items on loan from the McDonough School of Business Communications Office; signs by Georgetown Maker Hub.

 “…There are also be a class of Book-keeping, for the convenience of those, who wish to learn it.”
 Page 1, section 6.